West3D-Printing/Micron/Readme.md

 - The DragonBurner toolhead requires a modified Boop front: https://github.com/chirpy2605/voron/blob/main/general/Experimental/Boop/boop_front.stl

 # Screen
-We recommend the BTT TFT43 screen if you're using a Raspberry Pi (not the BTT Pi).
+We recommend the BTT TFT43 screen if you're using a Raspberry Pi.
+If you're using a BTT Pi we recommend you either don't use a screen or source a different option; the BTT TFT35 SPI screen doesn't meet our usability requirements.
 You will need:
 - The files in the BTT_TFT43 folder in this repository
-- The front skirt and accent files from https://github.com/PrintersForAnts/Micron/tree/main/Mods/hartk1213/180/Waveshare4.3
+- The front skirt, accent, and bezel files from https://github.com/PrintersForAnts/Micron/tree/main/Mods/hartk1213/180/Waveshare4.3